 Surgical Procedures: Surgical Staging for Ovarian (Epithelial), Primary Peritoneal and Fallopian Tube Cancer

-What is a surgical staging and how is it performed?
+What is surgical staging and how is it performed?

-What is a surgical staging and how is it performed?
+What is surgical staging and how is it performed?

 Staging is a way to find out how far the cancer has spread in your body.
 Surgery can be used to help stage these cancers.
 Staging classifications include stages I through IV.
 The number of the stage will be higher in a larger cancer, one that has spread to lymph nodes, and/or moved to other parts of the body (metastasized).